Accelerate Your Path to a Career in Nursing

 If you are a Penn State student who will graduate in the spring term before you wish to start the Second Degree program, you must:

-- Submit the Second Degree Nursing Program Application after submitting your intent to graduate in January (see: Application and Offer Timeline).
+- Submit the Second Degree Nursing Program Application after submitting your intent to graduate in LionPATH in January.

 - Send official transcripts for any non-Penn State course work that was not previously submitted to Undergraduate Admissions.